 At 25 years of age, DeHart was the oldest in the census cluster of 22 students; the others ranged from 16 to 20, presumably enrolling in either the preparatory or college courses.
 DeHart was the only student of color in the group.
 It seems he earned a degree in Divinity; while Washburn was never a seminary, he was afterwards occasionally referred to as Dr. DeHart.
 At any rate, he solidified has connections with the Congregationalists and gained an important educational credential.

 Like many others in the Black Exodus to Kansas, DeHart stayed only a few years.
-Stay tuned for his move to Tennessee and his return to Cincinnati.

 – Geoff Sutton